brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 defining how an application should be treated is that you might end up defining everything there.
 Lots of configuration that might be hard to change later.

 ## Convention over configuration
+What if you had to be reminded of all the conventions you rely on every day?
+How would that influence your productivity?
 I'm a big fan of convention over configuration and if you manage to utilize that, it will be much easier to add tools and services later without adding extra specific configuration.
 For instance our `dogfood-api` could